 educational needs of all the community's residents, regardless of age or

 formal schooling.
 Particular emphasis is placed on supporting students at

-all academic levels and on stimulating young Youth interests and
+all academic levels and on stimulating youth interests and

 appreciation for reading and learning, and extending outreach services for

 preserves, organizes, and offers guidance in the use of printed,

 audio-visual, machine readable, computer, digital and other electronic

 Find reliable and current information and keep pace with

 significant ideas and progress in all fields of knowledge.